Originally published 09/01/2017

 Concluding a fast-paced morning at work, I headed to the lunch area to heat up my lunch.
-I was famished and worn out from the busyness of the day.
-I reached into my pocket for my iPhone as I normally check in at noon with my wife to see how her day is going.
-Instead, I pulled out a green hot wheels car named Ballistik – I forgot to send this toy with my youngest son when I dropped him off at daycare this morning.
+Famished and tired from the busyness of the day, I reached into my pocket for my cell phone to call my wife.
+Instead, I pulled out a green hot wheels car named Ballistik— I forgot to send this toy with my youngest son when I dropped him off at daycare this morning.
 Not being able to reach of my wife, my thoughts wondered as I waited for my macaroni and cheese to cool down.

 The mind is an interesting place.
 It is the gathering place of ideas, thoughts, dreams, concerns and sorrows.
 Today, my mind meandered about my son’s early childhood therapy he started receiving at the beginning of August.
 The plastic toy car reminded me of the immense strides that he has made toward improvement on his developmental delays.
 My son is a joy of my life.
 His high pitched giggles and funny mannerisms infuse life into me daily.
 I was experiencing a brain barricade when it came to writing.
 I lacked motivation, inspiration, and endurance to pen my thoughts.
 Toy cars, farewells, and door knockings unexpectedly lifted me out of my stupor.